Sanjeevani2002/E-commerce-Excel-Project/README.md

-# Executive Summary – Ferns & Petals Sales Analysis
+# Excel Project Executive Summary

+## Ferns & Petals Sales Analysis

 This project analyzes the sales dataset of Ferns and Petals (FNP) to uncover actionable insights into revenue trends, customer behavior, and product performance.
 An interactive dashboard was developed to address key business questions and support strategic decision-making.

-🎯 Key Business Insights
+## Key Business Insights

 1. Strong Overall Business Performance
 The total revenue generated is ₹35.2 Lakhs from 1000 orders, indicating a healthy sales volume and consistent customer demand.